Local waste officers are asking people to use their Recycling Centre as much as possible this Christmas and New Year.

-- If there are items like toys, electrical items, bric-a-brac you don’t need after Christmas, you could donate them to the YMCA Community Reuse Shop at our South Sefton Recycling Centre.
+- If there are items like toys, electrical items, bric-a-brac you don’t need after Christmas, you could donate them to the Emmaus Community Reuse Shops at the South Sefton and the Old Swan Recycling Centres.

 - Why not make a New Year’s resolution to recycle more often?